 Tale Of Tales is a bloody reminder that fairy tales were never really meant for kids.
 Matteo Garrone’s film looks terrific.
-Based around three stories, the film accounts what beauty does to people.
-It shows beauty in ugliness and vice-versa.
+Based on three stories, the film accounts what beauty does to people.
+It shows the beauty in ugliness and vice-versa.
 Tale Of Tales is a surreal vignette that will boil your heart and eat it without changing its skin.

 42. Bridge Of Spies | Director: Steven Spielberg.

 A film that displayed colors of hope, perseverance and the true heart-warming spirit of being a human being.
 Bridge of Spies is essentially a film about an American Hero.
 But this Spielberg grand spectacle visualizes it in such a way that it feels like he is in complete control of the emotions that will flow as the film progresses.
 The sly wit that surrounds this story about the cold-war never falters and always hits home.
-Yes, even when its trying to be emotionally manipulative.
+Yes, even when it’s trying to be emotionally manipulative.